AlanLuSun/VPViT/README.md

 ## 3. VPViT Model
 We released the codes of visual prior guided vision transformer (VPViT) which includes the components of Morphology Learner (ML) and Adapted Masked Self-attention (AMSA), as shown in python file ```network/models_fskd_vit.py```.

-Moreover, we released the implementation of transductive few-shot keypoint detection, which refines the predicted keypoint by selecting the high-quality pseudo-labels, which can be found in file ```val_transductive.py``` (see functions ```val_transductive()``` and ```iter_transductive()```)
+Moreover, we released the implementation of transductive few-shot keypoint detection which is used during evaluation.
+Transductive inference can refine the predicted keypoint by selecting the high-quality pseudo-labels, which can be found in file ```val_transductive.py``` (see functions ```val_transductive()``` and ```iter_transductive()```)

-*Since the entire model codes were a bit obsolete after the acceptance of our IJCV paper (two years passed), we only released the most valuable parts related to our paper for your reference.
+*Since the entire model codes were a bit obsolete after the acceptance of our IJCV paper (two years passed), we only released the most original \& valuable parts related to our paper for your reference.
 Hope they can inspire your future research.
 Thanks to your understanding!*

 ## Citation